MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/sample-microsoftml.md

 To create an HDInsight (Hadoop) cluster and connect it to R, see [Get started using R Server on HDInsight](https://docs.microsoft.com/en-us/azure/hdinsight/hdinsight-hadoop-r-server-get-started)

 Microsoft Machine Learning Server 9.2.1 supports the [sparklyr package from RStudio](https://cran.r-project.org/web/packages/sparklyr/index.html).
 Machine Learning Server and sparklyr can now be used in tandem within a single Spark session.
 For a walkthrough on how to use this package, see [Learn how to use R Server with sparklyr](tutorial-sparklyr-revoscaler.md).

-For other cloud-based offerings, see [Introducing R Server on HDInsight](../install/r-server-vm-azure-hdinsight.md).